El Espinal, Tolima: 2022 bullring collapse

 On June 26, 2022, several boxes of a bullring collapsed, causing the balance of approximately hundreds of people injured and 4 dead.
 The images of the moment in which the flimsy wooden structures crowded with people collapse have given an account of the disaster that occurred during a corraleja, as the popular festivals are known in the country in which the public goes down to the arena to face several bulls.
 In a corraleja, unlike other styles of bullfighting, the bulls are not killed at the end of the fight, but due to the informal nature of the event, it can lead to serious accidents.

 Then president-elect, Gustavo Petro (who in his presidential campaign spoke against shows involving animal, including bullfighting), spoke on Twitter, stating that "I hope that all the people affected by the collapse of the Plaza de El Espinal can get out of their wounds", and that "this had already happened in Sincelejo" while shared an aerial video showing the collapse of the plaza.
 The outgoing president, Iván Duque, who was in Portugal at the time, lamented the "terrible tragedy" and stated that he would request an investigation into the events.
 The outgoing Vice President and Foreign Minister Marta Lucia Ramirez also regretted the events, and criticized the lack of security in the place.
-The governor of Tolima, Ricardo Orozco, confirmed that among the 4 deceased were two women, a man and a minor, while the injured numbered between 30 to close to 300.
-He also anticipated that he will request "the suspension of all these kinds of parties [which are] the corralejas”, alleging that the events “attack life” and encourage “animal abuse”.
+The governor of Tolima, Ricardo Orozco, confirmed that among the four deceased were two women, a man and a minor, while the injured numbered from 30 to close to 300.
+He also anticipated that he will request "the suspension of all these kinds of parties [which are] the corralejas", alleging that the events "attack life" and encourage "animal abuse".
 The issue of bullfighting has been controversial and problematic in Colombia in recent years.

 The tragedy opened a new debate on the legality and safety of the coralejas and bullfights throughout the country, as well as animal cruelty.